aspose-imaging/Aspose.Imaging-API-References/english/java/com.aspose.imaging.imageoptions/pdfoptions/_index.md

 ```

-Sets a value indicating to use the original image DPI resolution
+Sets a value indicating to use the original image DPI resolution WILL BE REMOVED SINCE 25.3

 Value: Indicator to use the original image DPI resolution